 Sling TV also uses a variety of different tiers and optional channel packages.
-If you add every channel pack together, you get a total of 162 channels, although this number is a little misleading, since some packages overlap each other — including the two basic tiers of service: Sling Orange and Sling Blue.
+If you add every channel pack together, you get a total of 162 channels, although this number is a little misleading, since some packages overlap each other — including the two basic tiers of service: Sling Orange vs Sling Blue.
 Confusingly, the more expensive Blue package isn't just Orange plus more channels: The two share some channels but not others.
 You can subscribe to both simultaneously.

 Sling also covers a plethora of channels, including ESPN, CNN, TNT, TBS, Cartoon Network, A&E, FXX, Bravo, HBO, Starz, the Disney Channel, MTV, Epix, MSNBC and more.
 Sling TV also has more access to Spanish and Hindi channels than its PlayStation counterpart.
 Network TV provides something of a challenge, though: Sling Orange doesn't include any broadcast networks, while Sling Blue provides only Fox and NBC.

 WINNER: DirecTV Now.
 Regarding how many channels you get in a given package, DirecTV Now is hard to beat.
 The selection is broad enough to please almost anyone, especially at higher tiers.